-- agents for all agents of a Cluster Or ActiveFailover pair. - dbservers for all dbservers of a Cluster . - coordinators for all coordinators of a Cluster . - single for all single servers of a Single instance or ActiveFailover pair. - syncmasters for all syncmasters of a Cluster . - syncworkers for all syncworkers of a Cluster .
+- agents for all agents of a Cluster or ActiveFailover pair. - dbservers for all dbservers of a Cluster . - coordinators for all coordinators of a Cluster . - single for all single servers of a Single instance or ActiveFailover pair. - syncmasters for all syncmasters of a cluster. - ullet syncworkers of a Cluster .